 Competencies describe the behaviors necessary to be able to function at a particular professional level, regardless of job or title.
 They can be used to help identify the necessary knowledge, skills, abilities and other characteristics (KSAOs) for a job, to assess whether someone has the required KSAOs at a particular level, to identify learning gaps, and to demonstrate career progression.
 The INSSA Security Risk Management Competency Profile includes four certification levels increasing in responsibility and scope: Country, Regional, Global and Executive.

-INSSA Security Risk Management Professional – Country Certification
+INSSA Security Risk Management Professional – Country and Regional Certification

-INSSA has launched its certification program for Country level security risk management professionals (Regional, Global and Executive will follow).
+INSSA has launched its certification program for security risk management professionals (SRMP) at Country and Regional levels (Global and Executive levels will follow).
 Gaining certification indicates that an individual has demonstrated a specific level of competence to be certified as an INSSA security risk management professional.

-The Country Certification consists of personnel operating predominantly in field offices with a mandate of one country or a portion of one individual country.
+The SRMP-Country certification consists of personnel operating predominantly in field offices with a mandate of one country or a portion of one individual country.

 INSSA certification process and requirements are described in the sections below.